TrellixVulnTeam/ERICA_N3S2/README.md

+# ERICA-colab

+The repo is fork from [thunlp/ERICA](https://github.com/thunlp/ERICA), and then change some wrong codes or adjust codes for using in colab or other online jupyter notebook like.

+Below is raw repo introduction about ERICA：

 # ERICA

 Source code and dataset for ACL2021 paper: "[ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning](https://arxiv.org/abs/2012.15022)".